ratan-lab/sumo/README.rst

                               clustering labels in second column (file created by running sumo with mode 'run')
-        labels                either .npy file containing array with sample names in first column and true labels in second column or .npz file (requires using '-npz' option)
+        labels                either .npy file containing array with sample names in first column and labels in second column or .npz file (requires using '-npz' option)

     Optional arguments: